twtiger/gosecco/docs/seccomp-policy-language.md

     DEFAULT_POSITIVE = trace
     DEFAULT_NEGATIVE = 42

 It is suggested to define these at the top of the file to minimize confusion.
-It is theoretically possible to change the default actions through the file, but that is discouraged.
+It is theoretically possible to change the default actions through the file, but that is discouraged, and the result is undefined.

+DEFAULT_POSITIVE and DEFAULT_NEGATIVE act on a per-line level - they only trigger if the syscall is matched.
+So if you have a policy file where no actions match, you might want to customize this behavior as well.
+That is done with a third special variable named DEFAULT_POLICY - and it acts the same way as the other two.

 ## Assignments